mostafa-K-raihan/Interview-Preparation/Readme.md

     Input: board = [["X","X","X","X"],["X","O","O","X"],["X","X","O","X"],["X","O","X","X"]]
     Output: [["X","X","X","X"],["X","X","X","X"],["X","X","X","X"],["X","O","X","X"]]
     Explanation: Notice that an 'O' should not be flipped if:
-    - It is on the border, or
+    - It is on the border,
     - It is adjacent to an 'O' that should not be flipped.
     The bottom 'O' is on the border, so it is not flipped.
     The other three 'O' form a surrounded region, so they are flipped.